Ghostbusters Director Paul Feig

 Advertisement

-Panelist Octavia Spencer added she was also blown away by the backlash.
+Panelist Octavia Spencer said she was also blown away by the backlash.
 "The fact that there are people who take any type of umbrage with [the movie] is mind-boggling to me," she said.

 "I have been hit with some of the worst misogynistic stuff," continued Feig, who apparently isn't familiar with the internet or Twitter.
 "I used to [hear] that people had haters and I was, like, 'How does that happen?'”